marcinjahn/technology-notebook/src/docs/index.md

 # footer: Made by Marcin Jahn with VuePress
 ---

-My name is Marcin Jahn, I am a technology evangelist working at ABB with the ABB Ability Platform where I mostly deal with the Industrial Internet of Things (IIoT) related topics.
+My name is Marcin Jahn; I am a technology evangelist working at ABB with the ABB Ability Platform where I mainly deal with the Industrial Internet of Things (IIoT) related topics.
 You can find out more about me [here](/meta/who-am-i.md).

 This page is supposed to be a place for various IT topics that I felt the need